milkcircle/milkcircle.github.io/_posts/2019-08-17-have-it-all.md

 which i'll bake into the sweets
 that i make by hand for you
 and the cards i'll pepper around
-your home around the holidays
+your home during the holidays
 so you're always with the images
 my idle mind forms of you.